 Feeling of being overwhelmed are common, but if the feeling that you can’t cope doesn’t go away in a few weeks, we encourage you to talk with your doctor, nurse practitioner or midwife.
 Check out the resources on this page and don’t be afraid to reach out for help from family, friends or one of the free services below.
 Little-known fact: dads can get postpartum depression too.

 Here are some of the health priorities to squeeze in during the first month.

-✓ If you have any concern that your baby is not feeding well, call your physician, midwife or KIDS LINE and find local breastfeeding support as soon as possible.
+✓ If you have any concern that your baby is not feeding well, call your physician, midwife or the Client and Community Support Team at 1-800-265-7293 ext.
+7006.
+Find local breastfeeding support as soon as possible.

 ✓ Use safe sleep practices to reduce the risk of SIDS (Sudden Infant Death Syndrome).
 Put your baby to sleep on his back, in a non-smoking environment that doesn’t contain any loose bedding or clothing.